On this page

 College Hearing Board.
-A board comprised of students and faculty to adjudicate alleged violations of the Honor Code assigned by the VPSA.
+A board comprised of students and faculty to adjudicate alleged violations of the Honor Code and Community Standards, assigned by the Procedural Coordinator.

 College Premises.
-All land, building, facilities, and other property in the possession of or owned, used, or controlled by the College.
+All land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the College.

 Community Member.
 Any student, faculty, College official, alumni, or any other person employed by the College.
 The VPSA, or designee, will determine a person’s status.

 Community Standards File.
-Any printed/written/electronic file which may include but is not limited to incident report(s), correspondence, academic transcript, witness statements, and student conduct history.
+Any printed, written, or electronic file which may include but is not limited to incident report(s), correspondence, academic transcript, witness statements, and student conduct history.

 Designee.
-A staff or faculty member who is responsible for implementing the student conduct process or administering the Community Standards system, in part or in whole, at the direction of the VPSA, or other College official.
+A staff or faculty member who is responsible for implementing or administering the Student Conduct Process, in part or in whole, at the direction of the Procedural Coordinator, or other College official.

 Guest.
 A non-student who is an associate or invitee of a student and/or Student Organization.